Measure performance and set targets

 - PESTLE (political, economic, social, technological, legal and environmental) analysis

-The SWOT analysis is one of the most popular strategic analysis models.
-This involves looking at the strengths and weaknesses of your business' capabilities, and any opportunities and threats to your business.
+SWOT analysis is one of the most popular strategic analysis models.
+It involves looking at the strengths and weaknesses of your business capabilities, and any opportunities and threats to your business.

 Other strategic analysis tools

-- Political, Economic, Social, Technological, Legal and Environmental (PESTLE) analysis - a technique for understanding the various external influences on a business.
+- PESTLE analysis - a technique for understanding the various external influences on a business.
 See our PESTLE analysis example.